 2021-22: Candy Chang and James A. Reeves

-We are delighted to share that our innovators-in-residence for 2021-22 are artists Candy Chang and James A. Reeves, who will spend six weeks at ASL in spring 2022 for an intensive residency between February and Spring breaks.
+Our Innovators-in-Residence for 2021-22 were artists Candy Chang and James A. Reeves, who spent six weeks at ASL in spring 2022.

 Candy and James are a creative duo who design installations and multi-disciplinary artworks that focus on emotional health and connection.
 Their work envisions the future of ritual in an increasingly alienating world, and centers on how loneliness and isolation can bring people together as communities.